 Check:

-This is where many online presence audits get uncomfortable.
+This step is where many online presence audits get uncomfortable.

 The company may have a polished website, but the public proof may be stale, thin, or inconsistent.
-That does not mean the business is bad.
-It means the buyer does not have enough outside evidence to trust the claim quickly.
+That doesn't mean the business is bad.
+It means the buyer lacks enough outside evidence to trust the claim quickly.

 SavageAudit's online presence audit is useful because it frames this as evidence density, not vanity.
-A small company does not need a giant footprint.
+A small company doesn't need a giant footprint.
 It needs the right footprint for its market and sales motion.

 Step 6: Compare competitor presence without turning it into a design fight

-Competitor comparison belongs inside an online presence audit, but it should not take over the whole project.
+Competitor comparison belongs inside an online presence audit, but it shouldn't take over the whole project.

 The question is "which brand gives the buyer more reason to trust it across search, AI answers, public proof, and the website itself?"